 One activity we frequently see is ‘double serving’, where Google actively prevents companies bidding on the same keywords for more than one website.
 A firm falling foul of this is Fletchers Solicitors with www.fletcherssolicitors.co.uk and their sister brand: www.patientclaimline.com both bidding on the same keywords.

 Whether intentional or not, Google requests advertisers to adhere to their Unfair Advantage policy.

 We do not expect the competitiveness of the market to let up anytime soon.
 What is important if you are looking to generate leads via PPC advertising is that you think smartly about how you spend your budget.
 One of the worst tactics is inconsistency, as you don’t benefit from efficiencies of spend, also from an optimisation point of view it doesn’t aid the quality score that Google attributes to your website(s).

 Taking a multi-channel approach will also deliver a blended affordable cost per lead, whilst working alongside technology and digital marketing specialists, preferably at the heart of the business.

-If you would like to find out more about how mmadigital are working with claimant law firms and The Medical Negligence Experts collective lead-generation platform, give me a call or use the link below to book an online demonstration.
+If you would like to find out more about how mmadigital are working with claimant law firms and The Medical Negligence Experts collective lead-generation platform, give me a call or message us to book an online demonstration.